-While the total number of shares of Class A common stock to be issued upon conversion of the Series A Preferred Stock is not known at this time, we anticipate issuing in excess of 8,708,464 shares of Class A common stock, which represents 19.99% of the shares of Class A common stock of the Company outstanding immediately prior to the execution of the Purchase Agreement, upon conversion of the Series A Preferred Stock issued or issuable under the Purchase Agreement, or issuable in certain circumstances as paid-in-kind dividends on the Series A Preferred Stock in accordance with the terms of the Certificate of Designations.
-Accordingly, in order to comply with the Nasdaq 20% Rule and to satisfy conditions under the Purchase Agreement and comply with certain terms set forth in the Certificate of Designations, we are seeking stockholder approval to permit the potential issuance of more than 19.99% of our outstanding Class A common stock upon the conversion of the Series A Preferred Stock issued or issuable and the Certificate of Designations.
+While the total number of shares of Class A common stock to be issued upon conversion of the Series A Preferred Stock is not known at this time, we anticipate issuing in excess of 9,391,125 shares of Class A common stock, which represents 19.99% of the shares of common stock of the Company outstanding immediately prior to the execution of the Purchase Agreement, upon conversion of the Series A Preferred Stock issued or issuable under the Purchase Agreement, or issuable in certain circumstances as paid-in-kind dividends on the Series A Preferred Stock in accordance with the terms of the Certificate of Designations.
+Accordingly, in order to comply with the Nasdaq 20% Rule and to satisfy conditions under the Purchase Agreement and comply with certain terms set forth in the Certificate of Designations, we are seeking stockholder approval to permit the potential issuance of shares of our Class A common stock upon the conversion of the Series A Preferred Stock issued or issuable under the Purchase Agreement and the Certificate of Designations.